 For your records, please record: Replace alarm 10 years after installation.
 Please write the date in the space provided: Date Purchased: /Month/Year Where Purchased: The alarm will also provide an audible End-of-Life Signal approximately 10 years after installation to remind you to replace the unit.
 Date Installed:/Month/Year The End-of-Life Signal can be silenced for up to 2 days.
-Do not unplug or deactivate the alarm until you get replacement.
+Do not unplug the alarm or remove the batteries until you get replacement.